Simulating 2D lattice gauge theories on a qudit quantum computer: VQE Circuit for Pure-Gauge QED with Periodic Boundary Conditions

 Finally, one might suspect that the price to pay for the reduced circuit complexity in the qudit approach is a less favorable runtime.
 While it is generally true that the qudit circuits take longer due to long readout times, we show in Tab.~\ref{tab:runtimes} that even the tradeoff between qudit readout ($(d-2)4$ ms) and qubit gate complexity ($0.2$ ms per gate) is slightly in favor of the qudit system for the problems studied here.

-\section{VQE circuit for pure-gauge QED with periodic boundary conditions}
+\section{VQE Circuit for Pure-Gauge QED with Periodic Boundary Conditions}

-We give here the essential points of the design of the circuit used to study the pure-gauge QED model producing the results shown in \figrefp{fig:2}{d}.
+We explain here the essential points of the design of the circuit used to study the pure-gauge QED model producing the results shown in \figrefp{fig:2}{d}.
 A more detailed discussion is found in Ref.~\cite{paulson_simulating_2021}.

 As for the case of 2D-QED with matter discussed in the main text, the form of the circuit is inspired by the Hamiltonian that the VQE solves, providing us with a scalable strategy that works also for higher truncations of the gauge field, and also with two different variational circuits for the electric and magnetic representation respectively.
-Let us consider the electric Hamiltonian given in Eqs.~\eqref{eq:elec_rep}, which is solved by the circuit given in~\figrefp{fig:2}{c}.
+Let us consider the electric Hamiltonian given in Eqs.~\eqref{eq:elec_rep}, its ground state is found via the variational ansatz given by the circuit in~\figrefp{fig:2}{c}.
 After creating superpositions of all states for rotator $\hat{R}_2$, there is a layer of C-ROT gates that reflects the coupling between rotators given by $\hat{H}^{(e)}_{E}$, where we have used the symmetry between rotator $\hat{R}_1$ and $\hat{R}_3$ to reduce the number of independent variational parameters.
 For larger values of $g^{-2}$, the system tends to occupy states where the three rotators occupy the same electric field eigenstate, therefore we spread the population of rotators 1 and 3 controlling suitably on the corresponding state of rotator 2.

 The circuit for the magnetic Hamiltonian given in Eqs.~\eqref{eq:magn_rep} and depicted in Fig.~\ref{fig:periodic_magnetic_circuit} is designed with similar arguments.